Not So Average Mama

 10) Get help.

-If none of these methods work, then think about getting professional help from a skilled therapist.
+If none of these methods work, then think about getting professional help from a skilled Massage Therapist in Spring Hill, FL (or where you happen to live).
 I get my therapy from my massage therapist.
 She not only eases my pain with massage, but she helps heal my soul with the words she says.
 She is amazing!

 Related Posts